wp-plugins/wp-geshi-highlight/readme.txt

 == Changelog ==
 = 1.1.0 (2013-xx-xx)=
+* Create default style in compatibility with Twentythirteen theme.
 * Remove GeSHi's hard-coded font-size and line-height code styles.
 * Make box shadow and border radius a bit less intense in default style.
 * Slightly increase top and bottom padding in default style.